 It was common to attach Bells to coffins.

 It had been common to be buried alive in the Victorian era so they came up with the idea to attach bells to coffins.
-Over the period of time, these safety coffins have saved many peoples buried alive.
+Over a period of time, these safety coffins have saved many peoples buried alive.

 In Victorian England, people used to take pictures of their dead relatives in lifelike positions to keep as Mementos.

 This historic tradition is what they used to call Post-mortem photography.
 Although Various cultures have followed this tradition but were mostly practised in Europe and America.

 A jockey won a Race despite being Dead.

 Frank Hayes is the only man to ever win a race despite being dead.
 On June 4, 1923, jockey Frank Hayes suffered a fatal heart attack in the middle of the race at Belmont Park.
 Hayes somehow remained in the saddle enough to win the race.

 In Ancient Rome, urine was used as a Mouthwash.

 It was common to use urine as a mouthwash in Ancient Rome due to its good cleansing property.
 Both Human and Animal urine contains ammonia which acts as a cleansing agent, therefore, is capable of whitening teeth.

 Heroin was once a perfectly acceptable medicine.
 Doctors prescribed it for everything from coughs to headaches.

 A century ago, Heroin was widely used against coughs caused by serious and some common diseases such as tuberculosis and pneumonia, but soon doctors discovered side effects.

 Hitler was nominated for the Nobel Peace Prize.

 In 1939, Adolf Hitler was nominated for the Nobel Peace Prize.
 He was recommended by Erik Gottfrid Christian Brandt(A Member of national assemblies who can nominate candidates for the Peace Prize).

-You May Like: Why Britain never succeeded in Colonizing Nepal?
+You May Like: Why did Britain never succeed in Colonizing Nepal?

 In Renaissance France, a woman could take her husband to court if he was impotent.

-In 16th century France, divorce was a rarity, reserved only for the well-to-do and possible only in exceptional cases.
+In the 16th century France, divorce was a rarity, reserved only for the well-to-do and possible only in exceptional cases.
 Back then erectile dysfunction was the only way in order to have a divorce